DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs.md

 Teaching pupils with SEND offers you a unique opportunity to make a lasting impact in their lives.
 You’ll help pupils overcome challenges and guide them to discover their strengths and fulfil their potential.
 Through your support, they’ll build self-esteem and resilience.

 <blockquote class="quote quote--background-white quote--indent">
-  <p>I'm passionate about being there for my students, helping them see their potential and overcome their own challenges.</p>
+  <p>"I'm passionate about being there for my students, helping them see their potential and overcome their own challenges."</p>
   <footer class="footer">
     <div class="author">
       <div>